 Roman sculpture, Ancient Portraiture, Roman Asia Minor, Aphrodisias Excavations, Roman Egypt.

 Chris Hallett received his education at the University of Bristol, Lincoln College Oxford, and UC Berkeley.
-From 1993 to 2001 he taught at the University of Washington, Seattle, and since 2001 he has held a joint-appointment in UC Berkeley’s Departments of History of Art and Classics.
+From 1993 to 2001 he taught at the University of Washington, Seattle, and from 2001 to 2023 he held a joint-appointment in UC Berkeley’s Departments of History of Art and Classics.
 He is primarily known as a specialist in Roman sculpture, being the author of The Roman Nude: Heroic Portrait Statuary 200 BC-AD 300 (Oxford 2005).
 Hallett is also a practicing field archaeologist, and since 1991 he has worked at New York University’s excavations in Aphrodisias in South-Western Turkey.

 ‘Terracotta, Antiquarianism, and the “Archaic Revival” of Early Augustan Rome’, in C.M.
 Draycott, R. Raja, K. Welch, and W.T.
 Wootton (eds), Visual Histories: Visual Remains and Histories of the Classical World: Papers in Honour of R.R.R.
 Smith (Turnhout 2019) 181-203.